 The GCP Group considers customer retention an important part of its general objective to provide good quality living at affordable prices.
 The Group's retention activities aim at increasing tenant satisfaction and improving the image of the respective neighbourhood.
-Part of its retention focused approach is the high availability of local representatives which can react to customer requests.
+Part of its retention focused approach is the high availability of the service centre which can react to customer requests and instruct local representatives to react accordingly.
+After any customer request the service centre follows-up with a call to ensure that the customer was satisfied.
 Other retention methods include modernisation and refurbishment (such as renovation of façades and staircases as well as establishment of outdoor and indoor playgrounds for children (see "Construction Management")) and the hosting of family friendly festivals and events for existing tenants.
 The GCP Group also offers tenants the opportunity to take an active role in the improvement process of the property they live in.